brmassa/Guinevere/README.md

 The repository includes comprehensive samples demonstrating various features.

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-### Development Setup

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.